PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Homogenization theory

 $B$ is the strain-displacement matrix, defined as $B=LN$, where $L$ is the differential operator.
 The element stiffness matrix $K_e \in \mathbb{R}^{24 \times 24}$ and the element load vector $f_e \in \mathbb{R}^{24 \times 6}$ can be defined as :

-After discretizing the microstructure, assign degree-of-freedom (DOF) labels.
-Assemble the global stiffness matrix $K(\Omega,\mathcal{M})$ and global load vector $f(\Omega,\mathcal{M})$ by mapping elemental stiffness matrices $K_e$ and loads vector $f_e$ through DOF connectivity (local-to-global node numbering).
+After discretizing the microstructure, we assign degree-of-freedom (DOF) labels.
+Assemble the global stiffness matrix $K(\Omega,\mathcal{M})$ and global load vector $f(\Omega,\mathcal{M})$ by mapping elemental stiffness matrices $K_e$ and load vector $f_e$ through DOF connectivity (local-to-global node numbering).
 Solve the linear system to obtain the displacement field $u$: